lucaschf/EmailClient/README.md

 # EmailClient
-A simple email client using Java FX
+A simple email client using Java FX for study purposes.